See current and past FSSE Overview PDFs.

 |Communications, Media, and Public Relations||4||3|

-A response rate is the number of respondents divided by the number of faculty members contacted, adjusted for sample members who could not be reached (usually because of incorrect email addresses).
-In 2020, 33% of invited faculty responded to the survey.
-The response rate of individual institutions ranged from 18% to 86%, while the average was 39%.
+For FSSE, the response rate is the number of respondents divided by the number of faculty members contacted, adjusted for sample members who could not be reached (usually because of incorrect email addresses).
+In 2021, 31% of invited faculty responded to the survey.
+The response rate of individual institutions ranged from 11% to 75%, while the average was 39%.

 Before sharing FSSE results on campus, users should become familiar with the nature of the data, the reports, and the “story line” of their institution’s performance.

 Each institution receives several reports and a data file that help them better understand their FSSE results.
-Reports are delivered in the Institutional Report package and are available electronically on the NSSE and FSSE websites through the Institution Interface, which can be accessed by up to three campus representatives using their own unique username and password.
-The data file, codebook, list of participating institutions, this overview, and other supporting materials are also available via the Institution Interface.
+Reports are delivered in the Institutional Report 2021 report package and are available electronically on the NSSE and FSSE websites through the Institution Interface, which can be accessed by up to three campus representatives using their own unique username and password.
+The data file, this overview, and other supporting materials are also available via the Institution Interface.
 Institution-specific resources include:

 In addition, the FSSE website includes several important documents and resources: